What is Three Seconds Good Defense in Lacrosse?

-Girls Lacrosse Rules for Beginners
+Girls Lacrosse Equipment for Beginners

 What is Shooting Space in Lacrosse?